 Co-Founder & CEO at Symbium

 Leila Banijamali is an entrepreneur and technology lawyer based in San Francisco.
-She founded Bedrock, a technology law firm, and launched Startup Documents to automate the incorporation and legal document process for startups.
-Leila is also a partner at Battersea angel fund, mentor at Silicon Valley’s Founder Institute, and a regular speaker on entrepreneurship in the legal profession.
+She founded Bedrock, a technology law firm, and launched Startup Documents to automate legal processes for startups.

 Mike Lissner